syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Blazor.md

 # Convert Word document to Image in Blazor

 Syncfusion DocIO is a [Blazor Word library](https://www.syncfusion.com/document-processing/word-framework/blazor/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **convert a Word document to Image in Blazor**.
+Using this library, you can **convert a Word document to image in Blazor**.

 ## Word to Image in Blazor Server app